Center for International Studies

 T: 512.245.2339

-Demand for globally aware graduates with knowledge of international business, cultural and area studies, and language skills continues to increase.
+Demand for globally aware graduates with knowledge of international affairs, cultural and area studies, and language skills continues to increase.
 Globalization has created a need for people with cultural understanding and international perspective in business, law, diplomacy, communications, NGO's, and other fields.
 The Bachelor of Arts in International Studies (B.A.I.S.) prepares students for these and other opportunities.

 In addition to its academic programs, the Center offers students marketable and transferable skills through internships, service learning, and study abroad.